sevenbamboos/my-blog-origin/source/_drafts/english-phrasal-verbs.md

 get on with sth | I'm trying to get on with my work. blow up | blow up a balloon -> blow up a building -> someone blows up slip up | These statistics look strange.
-Have you slipped up somewhere? take in 1 | Because so many passengers were stranded at the airport, some local families offered to take them in overnight. take in 2 | The news is so shocking - I still can't take it in. take in 3 | The excursion will take in two of the most beautiful castles in the region. take in 4 | Marie has lost weight - she's going to have to take in a lot of her clothes. take in 5 | Rob was totally dishonest but he was so charming that I was taken in by him. take in 6 | We'd better return to the shore at once - the boat seems to be taking in water. step in | She stepped in to stop the argument from becoming more serious. tie down | Mark dreams of travelling but he feels tied down by his family and work responsibilities. drive at | What are you driving at?
+Have you slipped up somewhere? take sb in (stay) | Because so many passengers were stranded at the airport, some local families offered to take them in overnight. take sth in (understand) | The news is so shocking - I still can't take it in. take in sth (include) | The excursion will take in two of the most beautiful castles in the region. take in sth (reduce) | Marie has lost weight - she's going to have to take in a lot of her clothes. be taken in (deceive) | Rob was totally dishonest but he was so charming that I was taken in by him.
+(boat) take in sth | We'd better return to the shore at once - the boat seems to be taking in water. step in | She stepped in to stop the argument from becoming more serious. tie down | Mark dreams of travelling but he feels tied down by his family and work responsibilities. drive at | What are you driving at?
 I wish you would say exactly what you mean!